dev-tine/Web-App-QA-Testing-Suite/README.md

 It was closed as not a defect and kept in the report with the reasoning attached.
 A finding that does not reproduce under normal conditions is not a finding, and the decision to close one belongs in the record.
-Full write up in the [ECL case study](./manual-testing/case-studies/ecl-operations-hub/).
+Full write-up in the [ECL case study](./manual-testing/case-studies/ecl-operations-hub/).

 ---